Tesla Cybertruck: 2019 concept

 In 2019, many social media commentators criticized the sharp contours and unusual exterior shown in the concept vehicle.
-The prototype was exhibited at the Petersen Automotive Museum in June 2020 and returned in November 2022.
+The prototype was exhibited at the Petersen Automotive Museum in June 2020 and again in November 2022.

+In January 2020, The Automobile Magazine named Cybertruck the 2019 "Concept Car of the Year".

 Reservations

 Beginning in November 2019, Tesla accepted Cybertruck reservations with a refundable US$100 deposit.
-On November 23, 2019, Musk tweeted that Tesla had received 146,000 reservations in the first 1.5 days after the unveiling.
-Musk updated the number of preorders to 250,000 on November 26.
+On November 26, Musk announced 250,000 preorders in the five days since the unveiling.

-In October 2021, Tesla removed the Cybertruck's pricing and specifications from its website without explanation while still accepting deposits.
-At the 2022 annual shareholders meeting, in response to a question, Elon Musk stated that final specifications and pricing would be different from those unveiled on the concept vehicle in 2019.
+In October 2021, Tesla removed the Cybertruck's pricing and specifications from its website without explanation, while still accepting deposits.
+At the 2022 annual shareholders meeting, Musk stated that final specifications and pricing would be different from those unveiled for the concept vehicle in 2019.

-Preorders were temporarily shut down prior to the delivery event on November 30, 2023.
-Since the delivery event, the price for a deposit was increased to $250.
-In August 2024, the Cybertruck was readily available for delivery in the U.S. and Tesla shut down the reservation process.
+Preorders were temporarily shut down prior to the November 30, 2023 delivery event.
+The price for a deposit was increased to $250 after the event.
+In August 2024, the Cybertruck was readily available for delivery in the U.S., and Tesla shut down the reservation process.